abcarroll/hubbub/README.md

 ## Current Status
 Currently, Hubbub after several years of development is *almost* usable as an IRC client and BNC.
 It has been written with very modernized coding techniques, and meticulously planned, and re-written several times to ensure a stable foundation to grow upon.
+Hubbub will, upon running, immediately connect to Freenode and join #hubbub as an IRC client.

 ## Plans for the Future
 Ultimately, Hubbub will hopefully one day support dozens of protocols.
-Among them that I would love to see: XMPP, SIP, Tox, Mumble, TextSecure, Twitter (API), Reddit (API), and proprietary protocols such as Steam, OSCAR, YMSG, and MSNP.
+Among them that I would love to see:

-Skype support will likely never happen, unfortunately.
-Microsoft has demonstrated they will do everything within their legal capabilities to bar anyone else from creating a competing client.
-A few years ago, Microsoft invoked DMCA and killed a project to reverse engineer the protocol directly.
-Using something such as Skype4Py is a possibility.
-However it is my understanding that Skype/Microsoft is also actively targeting these projects by removing the DBus interface, making it all but impossible to interface with Skype.
-My best advice: Do not use Skype.
+ * **Open:** IRC, MTProto/Telegram, Mumble, SIP, TextSecure, TOX (Based on DHT), XMPP, Zephr
+ * **Proprietary:** Skype (via API), Steam, OSCAR, YMSG, MSNP
+ * **Website API:** Reddit, Twitter, Facebook (XMPP with special additions)

 In addition to writing protocol support, a high priority for the project is to write a universal web client, so that ultimately one could use your web browser to chat over any protocol that Hubbub supports.
 These would be local installations, not SaaS.
 The goal/idea being that you could install Hubbub on a cheap
 VPS, and be able to log-in to your Hubbub instance anywhere in the world on any device that has a quasi-modern web browser.

 ## Architecture
 Hubbub is meant to be totally self-contained aside from modules you may elect to install.
 It uses a built-in copy of "Dice", by Tom Butler for dependency